Telopea speciosissima: Cultivation

 Although they grow naturally on deep sandy soils, the species has proved adaptable to other deep, well-drained soils, especially where natural slopes assist drainage.
-Despite their natural occurrence in woodland, waratahs flower best in full sun, although they tolerate the dappled shade of eucalypts.
+Despite their natural occurrence in woodland, waratahs flower best in full sun, although they tolerate the dappled shade of eucalyptus.
 Heavy pruning after flowering reinvigorates the plants and promotes more profuse flowering in the next season.
 Waratah blooms are highly susceptible to damage from wind, and benefit from some protection from prevailing winds.
 Waratah blooms attract birds to the garden.
 The species is readily propagated from fresh seed, but cultivars must be reproduced from cuttings to remain true-to-type.

 Several species of fungi infect the roots of waratahs, causing significant plant morbidity or death.
 Typical symptoms include yellow leaves, wilting, blackening and dieback or part or all of the plant, or lack of proteoid roots.
 The most common pathogen is the soil-borne water mold Phytophthora cinnamomi, which appears to be more problematic in cultivated plants than in wild populations.
 Mass plantings at the Royal Botanic Gardens in Sydney and at Mount Annan planted before the 2000 Summer Olympics were devastated by the disease.
 Rhizoctonia solani can cause damping off or root rot, and is an uncommon pathogen.
 Cylindrocarpon scoparium and C. destructans (now Nectria radicicola) are also uncommon causes of infection and result in decay of the crown of the plant.
 Although significant problems, fungi are less likely to be the cause of plant morbidity than poor drainage or soil conditions.

 The larvae of the Macadamia leafminer (Acrocercops chionosema), a moth, burrow along and disfigure the waratah's leaves, and are mainly a problem in lowering the value of cut flower crops.
-More problematic is the larger caterpillar of another moth, the Macadamia twig girdler Macadamia twig girdler (Xylorycta luteotactella) which can burrow into and disfigure the developing flowerhead.
+More problematic is the larger caterpillar of another moth, the Macadamia twig girdler (Xylorycta luteotactella) which can burrow into and disfigure the developing flowerhead.